AgneevMukherjee/agneev-blog/_posts/2022-01-24-extensive-roman-mnist-dataset-the-preparation.markdown

 ![Image_35](/agneev-blog/assets/img/img_1_35.png?raw=true){: width="150", height="125" }

 Overall, while the flipping and manual modification methods worked, they did not add all that much diversity to the dataset, and the manual manipulation in particular was very time consuming.
 I therefore used another method to generate some more images.

+## Generate synthetic data

+In the absence of enough 'real' or 'augmented' data, synthetic data is a plausible means of increasing data availability, provided the synthetic data is similar enough to the real data.
+I therefore decided to see how to generate artificial images to boost the number of images.
+For this, Generative Adversarial Networks (GANs) seemed to be the ideal choice, and hence I first tried them.
+However, the numbers generated were either virtually identical to those fed, defeating the purpose, or were unrecognisable.